 Being an adaptation of a visual novel series, one of the primary concerns for many was how butchered the story would end up being.
 In a time when even big-name licenses like Claymore and Fate/Stay Night would get shafted with mediocre and short adaptations, a niché visual novel seemed like a prime candidate to be the next, big failure.
 Except… that didn’t happen.

 Studio Deen’s adaptation of Higurashi: When They Cry is pretty much 90% complete.
-It adapts all eight of the core story arcs and even has an exclusive ninth arc in the middle that serves to better explain the story, apparently requested by the original writer himself.
-Now each visual novel is about 8-10 hours long in my experience and not all of the content within them is transferred to the anime, which condenses these 9 arcs into a 50 episode show.
-Still, the stuff that was lost is summarized or not really important enough; never did I feel like I was missing some vital explanation or that a scene was rushed just to fit in every detail.
+It adapts all eight of the core story arcs and even has an exclusive ninth arc in the middle that serves to better explain the story.
+Apparently requested by the original writer himself.
+Now each visual novel is about 8-10 hours long in my experience.
+Not all of the content within them is transferred to the anime, which condenses these 9 arcs into a 50 episode show.
+Still, the stuff that was lost is summarized or not really important enough.
+Never did I feel like I was missing some vital explanation or that a scene was rushed just to fit in every detail.

 Years later Studio DEEN returned and also adapted several of the bonus stories, resulting in Higurashi Rei and Higurashi Kira, as well as the Higurashi Daybreak movie.
 Of course, these are optional extras, but damn, you really don’t need to worry about missing out on anything in this franchise.

 For a different take: 3 Reasons To Skip: Higurashi – When They Cry